Minimal reproducible data

 Objectives

-• Identify the aspects of your data necessary to replicate your issue
+- Identify the relevant aspects of your data

-• Create a dataset from scratch to replicate your issue
+- Create a suitable reprex dataset from scratch

-Now that you have narrowed down your problem area and stripped down your code to make it minimal we need to ensure it is reproducible; this means it needs to be accessible and runnable such that anyone else can copy-paste it into their system, run the code, and replicate your issue.
-Importantly, an example code will always require example data in order to run!
-Therefore, every reprex requires you to provide a minimal reproducible dataset to use with the code.
+Now that Mickey has narrowed down their problem area and stripped down their code to make it minimal, they need to ensure it is reproducible; this means it needs to be accessible and executable such that anyone else can simoly copy-paste the code into their system and replicate their issue.
+Importantly, a code snippet will usually require data objects in order to run!
+Therefore, every reprex requires a minimal reproducible dataset to use with the code.

-Furthermore, as we have seen previously, sometimes the source of the problem isn’t actually your code, but rather your data!
-By providing an example dataset that, when used in your example code, still replicates your issue, you also give your helper the opportunity to better investigate and manipulate that data to fix your issue.
-It would be great if we could give the helper our entire computer so they could just take over where we left off, but usually we can’t.
+Furthermore, as we have seen previously, sometimes the source of the problem isn’t actually the code, but rather the data!
+Providing an appropriate example, or mock dataset allows a helper to better investigate and manipulate that data to fix the problem.

-In short, a minimal reproducible dataset must be:
+In summary, just like with the code, a minimal reproducible dataset must be:

-• minimal: it only contains the necessary information to run your minimal code.
-You can also think of this as being relevant to the problem: keep only what is necessary.
+- minimal: it only contains information required to run your minimal code.
+You can also think of this as being relevant to the problem (keep only what is necessary).

-• reproducible: it must be accessible to someone without your computer, and it must consistently replicate your output/issue.
-This means it also needs to be complete, meaning there are no dependencies that have been omitted.
+- reproducible: it must be accessible to someone without your computer, and it must consistently replicate your problem.
+This means it also needs to be complete, meaning there are no dependencies that have been omitted (e.g., packages).

 Pro-tip